tonezone6/WebAPIClient/README.md

 ### SwiftUI environment

-The client can be passed into the environment to be used with SwiftUI
+The client can be passed into the environment like this

 ```swift
 struct WebAPIClientKey: EnvironmentKey {